Joy Blooms, follow my adventures in Lubbock as I garden here

 * When in the Denver area, be sure to visit the Butterfly Pavilion and Insect Center, 104th and U.S. 36 in Westminster, Colorado.

 Open Tuesday through Sunday, 9am to 5pm.
 Call (303) 469-5441 for more information.
+I'll miss visiting it.

 The Joy of a Butterfly Garden

 Butterflies in the garden, what could be better?
 I certainly hope I will be able to duplicate my efforts in Texas.
-The steps should be the same - the plant selection may be different -- and certainly the butterflies will be.
+The steps should be the same - the plants selected may be different -- and certainly the butterflies will be.
 Thankfully butterflies are garden critics, they are just looking for a place to eat, drink, lay their eggs, and have a safe environment for their babies.

 Let the adventure begin!
 Come along - I'll keep you posted as to my progress, or lack there of.